Visualised/images-site/README.md

 # Informations

-It took more than a week to complete this task because this assignment involves a lot of tinkering with the Django and Django Rest Framework itself.
+It took more than a week to complete this task (I had to work on it in my spare time after my daily full-time job) because this assignment involves a lot of tinkering with the Django and Django Rest Framework itself.
 I had to overwrite methods for CreateAPIView class-based-view and use multiple multi-directional relations with intermediate tables for my database models.
 It was a challenging assignment by doing which a learned a lot about Django Rest Framework and how the class-based-views works underneath.